 EPI BIO 561 Thesis Project (0.5)

-All MS in Biostatistics students are required to submit a master’s thesis focusing on a collaborative data analysis or a statistical methodology advance.
-Thesis projects are proposed in the fall and content is developed primarily in late fall / winter.
+All MS in Biostatistics students are required to submit a master’s thesis focusing on a collaborative data analysis or statistical methodology advancement.
+Thesis projects are proposed in the fall, and content is developed primarily in late fall / winter.
 Written, poster and oral presentations are due in the spring.

 EPI BIO 565: Clinical Database Management (0.5)

 This course serves as an introduction to data management in the clinical research setting.
 The Research Electronic Data Capture (REDCap) platform is used to understand basic database design, data management and quality monitoring concepts for studies ranging from simple cross-sectional designs to complex multi-center clinical trials.

 To register for a course, students must obtain a permission number by emailing PPHregistration@northwestern.edu.
 Your permissions number will be valid for the cycle you fall into; exact dates for each cycle will be communicated prior to the start of registration each quarter.

 If a course requires an instructor’s permission, you must email the instructor and obtain written permission (in the form of an email) before asking for a permission number.

 - Cycle 1: MPH and MS in Biostatistics students